 We all love pizza and it is often listed in the top 10 all-time favorite foods of people from all walks of life.
 Most dogs love pizza too, but is it good for them?

-It’s been said again and again that pets, particularly dogs, should not be given people food.
+It’s been said again and again that dogs should not be given people food.
 Humans process food somewhat differently than dogs do.
 Although there are people foods that can be beneficial to the canine breed, there are also certain varieties of human foods that are simply toxic and fatal to dogs.
 Let’s make the call on dogs and pizza.

 Can I Give My Dog Pizza?
 Answer: No